P2704 on FORD EXPLORER

 "Approximately 2-3 weeks ago (around time car hit 100,000 miles), I began noticing hard downshifts when my car was slowing down between 30-20 mph.
 It felt as if I was being rear ended every time I came to a stop, with a very forceful physical jerking sensation."

-Data from NHTSA Vehicle Complaints Database.
-All reports are filed by vehicle owners directly with the U.S. Department of Transportation.
+All reports filed by vehicle owners directly with the U.S. Department of Transportation.

-Common Causes of P2704 on FORD EXPLORER
+Common Causes on FORD EXPLORER

-Percentages based on NHTSA complaint component analysis for this vehicle.
+Based on NHTSA complaint component analysis for this vehicle.

 What To Do Next